We just two black women talkin' and makin' mess in the kitchen.

 Khaliah and Shivon

 Shivon is a mama of two and a community educator.
-A lifelong Philadelphian, Shivon advocates for communities of color to take agency over their health and wellbeing.
-As a neighborhood gardener, yoga teacher and burgeoning herbalist, she offers resources that she believes can support people in leading more vibrant and self-sufficient lives.
+A lifelong Philadelphian, Shivon advocates for black and brown communities to take agency over their health and wellbeing.
+Her work is rooted in the belief that collectively black and brown folk can and will sustain vibrant and self-sufficient lives.

 Shivon is in the research phase for a forthcoming childrens' book centering food and black heritage.